-Plasma cutters make cutting metal quickly very simple, from only £389+VAT with free fast delivery, free consumables kit worth £70 and a 3-year warranty.
+Are you searching for a Plasma Cutter with a FREE torch & consumables, earth lead and a 3-year warranty and free fast UK delivery?
+Plasma cutters make cutting metal quickly very simple, from only £379+VAT with a 3-year warranty.
 If you work with metal you should have one!
 Plasma cutting is a process that is used to cut steel and other metals of different thicknesses using a plasma torch.
 In this process compressed air is blown at high speed out of a nozzle; at the same time, an electrical arc is formed through that gas from the nozzle of the plasma cutter to the surface being cut, turning some of that gas to plasma.
 This is sufficiently hot to melt the metal being cut and moves sufficiently fast to blow molten metal away from the cut.

 HOW IT WORKS?

 The HF Contact type uses a high-frequency, high-voltage spark to ionise the air through the plasma cutters head and initiates an arc.
 This requires the plasma cutter to be in contact with the job material when starting, not so good if you have to penetrate through things like rust or painted surfaces.

 The Pilot Arc type uses a two-cycle approach to producing plasma, avoiding the need for initial contact.
 First, a high-voltage, low current circuit is used to initialize a very small high-intensity spark within the torch body, thereby generating a small pocket of gas.
 This is referred to as the pilot arc.
 The pilot arc has a return electrical path built into the torch head.
 The pilot arc will maintain itself until it is brought into proximity of the workpiece where it ignites the main cutting arc.
 These arcs are extremely hot and are in the range of 15,000 degrees Celsius.